CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 Am I a good candidate for blepharoplasty?

 Blepharoplasty is a technique that improves the appearance of droopy or puffy eyelids.
-If you have these issues, you may be an ideal candidate for eyelid surgery.
+If you have these issues, you may be an ideal candidate for eyelid surgery in Nashville.

 Patients with healthy facial skin and muscles are suitable candidates for blepharoplasty.
 People who are non-smokers and do not have medical conditions that impede healing are the best candidates.
 Candidates should have a positive attitude and must set realistic goals for themselves.